Investigating Memory in Model-Free RL with POPGym Arcade: Hardware-Accelerated RL

-\paragraph{Card-based environment} We precompute all possible card templates (value, query, and historical cards) during initialization period, avoiding repetitive redrawing of static elements like suits or card positions.
+Our rendering system is built on a canvas framework.
+We draw to the canvas using primitives, such as letters, numbers, shapes, and more.
+All rendering functions are pure (without side effects), and may be easily vectorized or compiled.
+We build our rendering framework on top of \texttt{jax.numpy} and does not use any external dependencies.
+With these tools, anyone can easily render their own custom grid-based or card-based environments for further research and exploration.
+Seven of ten of our proposed environments come with fairly intricate rules, requiring multiple iterations of pattern rendering on the canvas.
+These complex tasks can be broadly split into two rendering categories: grid-based environments, like Battleship, and card-based environments, like CountRecall.
+Initially, we re-rendered at each step, but this was slow, even with JIT compilation.
+We found that removing dynamic computations improved performance, which we detail below. \paragraph{Grid-Based Environments} In grid-based games, we divide the entire canvas into a bunch of small square cells, where each cell displays either the same or a unique pattern to reflect the environmental info contained in the current state.
+We precompute the coordinates of every cell that needs to be drawn on the canvas and stash them in two matrices -- one for the x-axis positions and one for the y-axis.
+During rendering, we leverage \verb|jax.vmap| to handle the process in parallel along the row dimension. \paragraph{Card-Based Environments} We precompute all possible card templates (value, query, and historical cards) during initialization period, avoiding repetitive redrawing of static elements like suits or card positions.
 This turns dynamic rendering into a fast lookup-and-merge process.
 For example, when rendering value or query cards, we retrieve pre-drawn templates and apply them to the canvas using masks, skipping pixel-by-pixel logic during runtime.
 For the history display, we vectorize the drawing of historical cards using \verb|jax.vmap|, generating all variations upfront and later selecting only the visible ones with fast array indexing.
 By JIT-compiling the render function, we lock these optimizations into a highly efficient, hardware-accelerated pipeline.
 The benefits are reduced per-frame computation, minimal branching, and GPU-friendly operations—all critical for real-time rendering.
 Even when rendering complex elements like the history grid, we avoid loops and instead use clever indexing with \verb|jnp.argmax| and masks to overlay the latest valid symbols.